 Must Carry/Retransmission Consent.
 There are two alternative legal methods for carriage of local broadcast television stations on cable systems.
 Federal "must carry" regulations require cable systems to carry local broadcast television stations upon the request of the local broadcaster.
 Alternatively, federal law includes "retransmission consent" regulations, by which popular commercial television stations can prohibit cable carriage unless the cable operator first negotiates for "retransmission consent," which may be conditioned on significant payments or other concessions.
-Broadcast stations must elect "must carry" or "retransmission consent" every three years, with the election date of October 1, 2008, for the current period of 2009 through 2011.
+Broadcast stations must elect "must carry" or "retransmission consent" every three years, with the election date of October 1, 2009, for the current period of 2012 through 2014.
 Either option has a potentially adverse effect on our business by utilizing bandwidth capacity.
-In addition, popular stations invoking "retransmission consent" increasingly have been demanding cash compensation in their negotiations with cable operators.
+In addition, popular stations invoking "retransmission consent" have been demanding substantial compensation increases in their negotiations with cable operators.

-In September 2007, the FCC adopted an order increasing the cable industry's existing must-carry obligations by requiring most cable operators to offer "must carry" broadcast signals in both analog and digital format (dual carriage) for a three year period after the broadcast television industry completed its ongoing transition from an analog to digital format, which occurred on June 12, 2009.
-The burden could increase further if cable systems were ever required to carry multiple program streams included within a single digital broadcast transmission (multicast carriage), which the recent FCC order did not mandate.
+In September 2007, the FCC adopted an order increasing the cable industry's must-carry obligations by requiring most cable operators to offer "must carry" broadcast signals in both analog and digital format (dual carriage).
+This requirement, which does not currently include any obligation to carry multiple program streams included within a single digital broadcast transmission (multicast carriage), is scheduled to expire in June 2012, but may be extended by the FCC.
 Additional government-mandated broadcast carriage obligations could disrupt existing programming commitments, interfere with our preferred use of limited channel capacity, and limit our ability to offer services that appeal to our customers and generate revenues.
-We may need to take additional operational steps and/or make further operating and capital investments to ensure that customers, not otherwise equipped to receive digital programming, retain access to broadcast programming.

 Access Channels.
 Local franchise agreements often require cable operators to set aside certain channels for public, educational, and governmental access programming.
-Federal law also requires cable systems to designate a portion of their channel capacity for commercial leased access by unaffiliated third parties, who generally offer programming that our customers do not particularly desire.
+Federal law also requires cable systems to designate a portion of their channel capacity for commercial leased access by unaffiliated third parties, who may offer programming that our customers do not particularly desire.
 The FCC adopted new rules in 2007 mandating a significant reduction in the rates that operators can charge commercial leased access users and imposing additional administrative requirements that would be burdensome on the cable industry.
-The effect of the FCC's new rules was stayed by a federal court, pending a cable industry appeal and a finding that the new rules did not comply with the requirements of the Office of Management and Budget.
+The effect of the FCC's new rules was stayed by a federal court, pending a cable industry appeal and an adverse finding by the Office of Management and Budget.
 Under federal statute, commercial leased access programmers are entitled to use up to 15% of a cable system's capacity.
-Increased activity in this area could further burden the channel capacity of our cable systems, and potentially limit the amount of services we are able to offer and may necessitate further investments to expand our network capacity.
+Although commercial leased access activity historically has been relatively limited, increased activity in this area could further burden the channel capacity of our cable systems, and potentially limit the amount of services we are able to offer and may necessitate further investments to expand our network capacity.

 Access to Programming.
-The Communications Act and the FCC's "program access" rules generally prevent satellite cable programming vendors in which a cable operator has an attributable interest and satellite broadcast programming vendors from favoring cable operators over competing multichannel video distributors, such as DBS, and limit the ability of such vendors to offer exclusive programming arrangements to cable operators.
+The Communications Act and the FCC's "program access" rules generally prevent satellite cable programming networks in which a cable operator has an attributable interest from favoring cable operators over competing multichannel video distributors, such as DBS, and limit the ability of such vendors to offer exclusive programming arrangements to cable operators.
+This exclusivity prohibition is scheduled to expire in October 2012, but the FCC has extended it in the past and may do so again.
 Given the heightened competition and media consolidation that we face, it is possible that we will find it increasingly difficult to gain access to popular programming at favorable terms.
 Such difficulty could adversely impact our business.